penmanglewood/quick_portfolio/README.md

 #Quick Portfolio

-Use Quick Portfolio to create a simple website of links and pages in just minutes.
-It's ideal for online portfolios or any site that has a flat hierarchy of pages (that may or may not be) grouped into sections.
+Use Quick Portfolio to get a simple website up on Heroku in minutes.
+It's ideal for online portfolios or any site that has one main page with or without subpages.

-It is a lightweight Sinatra application that is designed to be quickly authored and put up on Heroku.
+It's a boilerplate Sinatra application, so although you can be up and running quickly with minimal coding, the full power of Sinatra is available if you need to extend the application.
 &nbsp;&nbsp;
 ##Getting Started